MetaMudraGames/Orbital-judgement-day/SAFETY.md

                 ░                                     ░
                 ░   The game is fiction.              ░
                 ░   The Operator is fiction.          ░
-                ░   Purgatory is fiction.             ░
+                ░   Digital Hell is fiction.          ░
                 ░                                     ░
                 ░   Your wellbeing is real.           ░
                 ░                                     ░